BogUkraine/projector/hw12-queue/README.md

 #### lPush/lPop

 1. Consumer throughput - 1.000.000 / 26.5s = 37735 req/sec - huge performance degradation.
-But it could be corrected if we took not a single job at a time, but did in in batches
+But the result is hidden by `await` expression, that takes one record a time.
+If we are ment to check **Redis performance** it would be the same as pub/sub.
+But it could be corrected if we took not a single job at a time, and did in in batches, which would be much faster!

 2. Producer throughput - 10.000.000 / 15s = 667000 req/sec - slight improvement